Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / How to Unlock a File Locked by Any Process or SYSTEM?
+Windows OS Hub / Windows 11 / How to Unlock File or Folder Locked by SYSTEM or App Process

-How to Unlock a File Locked by Any Process or SYSTEM?
+How to Unlock File or Folder Locked by SYSTEM or App Process

-Sometimes when you try to delete, rename or move a file in Windows, you may see a message that the file is busy/locked/used by another process.
-Usually the name of the program that keeps the file open is shown right in the File Explorer message window.
-To unlock the file, it is enough just to close the program.
-However, it may occur that a file or a library is used by an unknown or system process.
-Then it is harder to unlock it.
+Sometimes, when you try to delete, rename, or move a file or folder in Windows, you may receive a message saying the file is busy, locked, or in use by another process.
+The name of the program that is holding the file open is most often listed directly in the error.
+To unlock a file, simply close this program.
+However, it is possible that the required file is being used (locked) by an unknown or system process.

 File/Folder in Use.
 The action can’t be completed because the file is open in another program.
 Close the folder or file and try again.